wilmoore/macbook/README.md

 # Mac OS X setup for developers

-> Prepares a Mac running OS X Mavericks (or higher) for polyglot software development.
-Similar to Boxen, but easier for me to grok (I'm a simple man).
+> Prepares a Mac running OS X Mavericks for polyglot software development.

 ## 1. Remap the CAPS LOCK key to CONTROL